Radiation tolerance of online trigger system for COMET Phase-I: Experiment

 \subsection{Measurement Setup}

-Measurements were taken at Kobe University using their tandem electrostatic generator facilities to produce a 2 MeV peak neutron beam by colliding the ion beam with a beryllium target.
-The COTTRI FE board used in testing was placed perpendicular to the neutron source at a measured distance as shown in Figure \ref{IMAGE}.
+Measurements were taken at Kobe University using their tandem electrostatic generator facilities to produce a 2 MeV peak neutron beam.
+The neutron beam is produced via a $^{9}\text{Be(d,n)} ^{10}\text{B}$ reaction by colliding a 3 MeV deuteron beam with a beryllium target.
+The neutron beam production setup and energy spectrum at this facility are equivalent to those discussed in \cite{bN}, with a higher energy component above 4 MeV of approximately 10\%.
+The characteristics of this neutron beam source are closer to the expected Phase-I neutron environment as shown in Figure \ref{NeutronSpectra} than other higher energy beam facilities, hence the choice of this facility. \\ \\ The COTTRI FE board used in testing was placed perpendicular to the neutron source at a measured distance as shown in Figure \ref{IMAGE}.

 Various distances were used over the duration of data collection; 5.15, 6.15, 8.15, 10.15 and 24.15 cm ($\pm$ 0.2 cm) which each include the COTTRI FE PCB thickness due to board orientation with respect to the neutron source.
+As previously studied in \cite{bPrevStudy}, the impact of the neutron radiation is asymmetric with respect to the board orientation.
+For this reason the orientation was chosen to provide the most conservative scenario when considering the placement of the COTTRI FE boards in the final COMET Phase-I design.
 The COTTRI FE board was connected to a DAQ PC located approximately 5 m away from the neutron source with both a JTAG cable for firmware configuration of the FPGA and an optical fibre for data transmission.
 Data transmission utilises an SiTCP \cite{b8} connection, a protocol for TCP/IP and UDP connections for devices such as FPGAs.
 An overview of this setup is shown in Figure \ref{PhysicalSetup}.

 Over the data collection period, the COTTRI FE board was exposed to a total neutron fluence of $(1.0\pm 0.3)\times 10^{12}$~\neqcm.
-We calculated the neutron fluence levels through the use of conversion factors which were determined in previous studies and simulations \cite{b9}.
-Using the distance and integrated beam current measurements in this study, the accumulative neutron fluence is given by:
+We calculated the neutron fluence levels through the use of conversion factors which were determined in previous studies and simulations \cite{bPrevStudy}.
+Using the distance and integrated beam current measurements in this study, the accumulative neutron fluence, $\mathlarger{\Phi_{\text{NF}}}$, is given by:

 where $I_i$ is the integrated beam current and $C_i$ is the conversion factor between integrated beam current and neutron fluence for a given perpendicular distance $d_i$ between the board and neutron source.
 The conversion factor $C_i$ is an averaged conversion factor coming from values in each position of an imposed grid over the FPGA surface area in order to account for angular dependencies.
 The value for the conversion factor at each angle $\theta_j$ is given by: